 When a married couple gets divorced, the court may award alimony, spousal support, or spousal maintenance to one of the former spouses.
 The court awards these as an agreement between the divorcing spouses or by court order.
 This is separate from the division of marital property and not a part of child support.
 Alimony is not automatic.
 The court decides on a case-by-case basis.

 What Is Alimony?

-The purpose of alimony is to limit any unfair economic effects of a divorce by providing a continuing income to a non-wage-earning or lower-wage-earning spouse.
-Part of the justification is that an ex-spouse may have chosen to forego a career to support the family and care for the home.
+The purpose of alimony is to limit any unfair economic effects of a divorce.
+It provides continuing income to a spouse who has little or no pay.
+One reason for the economic maintenance is that an ex-spouse may have chosen to give up a career to raise the family and care for the home.
 They may have also paid for the other spouse to go to school so they could get a higher-paying job.
 They may need time to develop job skills to support themselves.
-Another purpose of alimony, especially in higher-income families, may be to help a spouse continue the standard of living they had during the marriage.
+Spousal support is also to help an ex-spouse maintain the standard of living they had during the marriage.